consindo/waka-commuter/README.md

 ## Build Instructions

+### Prerequisites

+You will need node.js installed: https://nodejs.org/en.

-- Set the environment variable `VITE_MAPBOX_TOKEN` to your Mapbox Token.
+Set the environment variable `VITE_MAPBOX_TOKEN` to your Mapbox Token.
 You can get a free one from the Mapbox website.

+### Build Instructions

 - `npm run build` - to build everything - JS & datasets.
 You should run this first.
-- `npm run process` - to process all the data sets into static json.
 - `npm start` - to serve the built version

+### Development

+- `npm run process` - to only process all the datasets into static json.
 - `npm run dev` for local development
 - Check `package.json` for more scripts.